RyanDOShea/sampleProject/readme.md

   -
   - pull depot
   - run composer install
+  - You might have to run these two commands for the charts package
+   - php artisan vendor:publish --tag=charts_config
+   - php artisan vendor:publish --tag=charts_assets
   - set up database connection
   - run migration and seeder
   - register your own user, and take the one exercise